-Phentermine is a potent weight loss supplement that causes the body to respond in several ways such as decrease the digestion of fat, enhance metabolism and boost fat burning.
+Phentermine is a potent weight loss drug that causes the body to respond in several ways such as decrease the digestion of fat, enhance metabolism and boost fat burning.
 It has strong stimulating properties that resemble those of amphetamine.
 It works by increasing total energy consumption, thereby decreasing fat.
 At the same time Phentermine acts centrally to suppress the feeling of appetite, which results in fewer hunger episodes.
 In short, the best answer to the title? question is the magnificent triad: booster-suppressant-stimulant.

 Phentermine is often encountered in combination with additional weight management measures, including a calorie-deficient, balanced dietary plan and frequent training sessions to deal with excessive weight in high-risk patients (e.g., with hypertension, hyperlipidemia or diabetes), but it also has many additional uses that are considered off-label.